kirillsimin/mithril-weather/README.md

 # Mithril Weather Generator for Traveller RPG

-This script generates dynamic and thematic weather for the planet <a href="https://wiki.travellerrpg.com/Mithril_(world)" target="_blank">Mithril</a> in the Traveller RPG setting.
-It follows the rules outlined in Mongoose's <a href="https://www.mongoosepublishing.com/products/marches-adventure-2-mission-to-mithril" target="_blank">Marches Adventure 2: Mission To Mithril</a>.
+This script generates dynamic and thematic weather for the planet <a href="https://wiki.travellerrpg.com/Mithril_(world)" target="new">Mithril</a> in the Traveller RPG setting.
+It follows the rules outlined in Mongoose's <a href="https://www.mongoosepublishing.com/products/marches-adventure-2-mission-to-mithril" target="new">Marches Adventure 2: Mission To Mithril</a>.
 The script simulates weather conditions based on zones, precipitation patterns, and time since the last storm.
 Feel free to use this or modify it as you see fit.

 ## Requirements